X-Linked Chondrodysplasia Punctata 2

 Montreal, QC, CA

-Erminia Di Pietro practices in Montreal, Canada.
+Erminia Di Pietro practices practicing medicine in Montreal, Canada.
 Ms. Di Pietro is rated as an Elite expert by MediFind in the treatment of X-Linked Chondrodysplasia Punctata 2.
-Her top areas of expertise are X-Linked Chondrodysplasia Punctata 2, Chondrodysplasia Punctata Syndrome, Zellweger Syndrome, and Achondrogenesis.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Zellweger Syndrome, X-Linked Chondrodysplasia Punctata 2, Chondrodysplasia Punctata Syndrome, and Achondrogenesis.

 What are the latest X-Linked Chondrodysplasia Punctata 2 Clinical Trials?